mcrojo/iFunMed/README.md

 ```
 init = list(gammabeta = c(-1, rep(0, dim(anno)[2] - 1)), vareps = sd(DEMsummstats)^2, nutau = 2)
 ```
 - Posterior initialization: `posterior.init` is a list that contains `lodbeta`.
 It represents the inverse of the logit function and it's set to zero as default value, which translates as a 0.5 posterior probability for the SNP having signal.
-If you are using the `vemMedSS` function, `posterior.init` will also have an initial value of 0 for gamma.
+If you are using the `vemMedSS` function, `posterior.init` will also have an initial value of 0 for delta.
 ```
-posterior.init = list(lodbeta = matrix(0, length(DEMsummstats), 1), mugamma = 0)
+posterior.init = list(lodbeta = matrix(0, length(DEMsummstats), 1), mudelta = 0)
 ```

 #### 4.2 Additional Output